PeymanPejman/jukebox/README.md

 - Mysql database, which acts as the primary agent for persistent storage

 ## Installation
-This is a containerized application, and thus installation should be fairly straight-forward for those who have used Docker before.
+This is a containerized application, and thus installation should be fairly straight-forward.
 The application is broken up into Frontend, Application and Mysql services.

 Here are the addresses for the live production services and what ports they expect what type of traffic on: